dffrntmedia/thumbor-request-modifier/README.md

 ## What is it?

-Custom HTTP loader for Thumbor which allows to modify client request based on certain conditions.
+Custom HTTP loader for Thumbor which allows modifying client request based on certain conditions.

 ---